sodalitegames/aberrations-website/content/rules/player-rules.md

 There are currently four different conditions you might gain: Slowed, Injured, Disturbed, and Agony.
 Each condition has its own way of removing points once you have gained them.

-**Slowed:** For every point you have in Slowed, your movement and Dodge Value are reduced by one space.
-If you have more than 5 Slowed, you cannot move without running, and each point in Slowed above 5 is subtracted from your successes when you take the Run action.
-If you have the same or more Slowed than Dodge Value, your Dodge Value is 0.
+**Slowed:** For every point you have in Slowed, your movement and Shield Value are reduced by one space/point.
+If you have more Slowed than the base movement speed, you cannot move without running, and each point in Slowed above base movement is subtracted from your successes when you take the Sprint action.
+If you have the same or more Slowed than Shield Value, your Shield Value is 0.
 You can remove Slowed by eliminating whatever it is that is causing your condition, such as breaking free of your restraints, the drug wearing off, or using certain Consumables or Usables.

-> _Reasons for gaining Slowed include, but are not limited to, when you are restrained, after certain attacks, use of certain Consumables or Usables._
+> *Reasons for gaining Slowed include, but are not limited to, when you are restrained, after certain attacks, use of certain Consumables or Usables.*

 **Injured:** When making a PHYSICAL Stat Test (Fortitude or Agility), your roll gets negative Advantage equal to the number of points you have in Injured.
 You can remove Injured through rest or taking certain Consumables.

-> _Reasons for increasing your Injured total include rolling a critical failure in Fortitude or Agility, receiving low health conditions, and potentially other role-playing consequences as determined by your CC (like sticking your arm in a hole full of snakes, or licking a flagpole in sub-zero temperatures)._
+> *Reasons for increasing your Injured total include rolling a critical failure in Fortitude or Agility, receiving low health conditions, and potentially other role-playing consequences as determined by your CC (like sticking your arm in a hole full of snakes, or licking a flagpole in sub-zero temperatures).*

 **Disturbed:** When making a MENTAL Stat Test (Persona or Aptitude), your roll gets negative Advantage equal to the number of points you have in Disturbed.
 You can remove Disturbed through rest or taking certain Consumables.

-> _Reasons for increasing your Disturbed total include rolling a critical failure in Persona or Aptitude, something traumatizing happening to your character, and potentially other role-playing consequences as determined by your CC (like being terrified of a creature, distracted by some bad news, etc.)._
+> *Reasons for increasing your Disturbed total include rolling a critical failure in Persona or Aptitude, something traumatizing happening to your character, and potentially other role-playing consequences as determined by your CC (like being terrified of a creature, distracted by some bad news, etc.).*

 **Agony:** At the beginning of each of your turns, you are dealt damage equal to your Agony.
 If play is not operating in turn order, your CC will set a time interval (such as every 5 minutes) that you will be dealt the damage in.
 You can remove Agony by removing or stopping whatever is giving you the Agony, such as putting out the fire on your back, taking an antidote while poisoned, or getting to the surface when drowning.

-> _Reasons for increasing your Agony can vary.
+> *Reasons for increasing your Agony can vary.
 Your Agony may increase if you are on fire, poisoned, drowning, freezing, etc. It is possible to have multiple reasons at once that you are in Agony.
-You are in charge of tracking what is causing your Agony (and how much Agony it is causing) and finding ways to put a stop to it._
+You are in charge of tracking what is causing your Agony (and how much Agony it is causing) and finding ways to put a stop to it.*

 ### Augmentations